khsrali/LTB-Symm/docs/source/home.rst

 -------------
     * MPI implemented, able to run on HPC clusters.
     * Object Oriented, easy to modify for multi purpose.
+    * Efficient, only energy levels that are needed thanks to pre-developed implementtaions of ``LANCZOS`` algorithm.
     * Ideal for 2D materials, e.g. graphene, MoS2
     * Many routings are automated.
 For instance no worries about:
         * Indices of atoms,